NCL Home > Documentation > Functions > WRF, Interpolation

 loc

 Interpolation information.
-Can contain up to four scalar values.
+Can contain up to four scalar values:

-Use a single value for horizontal plots, eg. 500. for 500hPa or 2000. for 2km.
+Use a single value to indicate the level or height to interpolate to, for example, 500 for 500hPa or 2000 for 2km.

 angle